-De-energize overhead power lines at Aliso Canyon Storage Field when a red-flag event (RFE) is declared by the National Weather Service and other criteria are met, and re-energize the lines when the RFE is over.
+To de-energize the overhead power lines at Aliso Canyon Storage Field and implement the Gas Operations Power Shutoff (GOPS) procedure when a red-flag event is declared by the National Weather Service and other criteria are met.
+Re-energize the overhead power when the GOPS is over.

-- 11.2.1 ADVANCE NOTIFICATION AND PREPARATION; RFEs typically occur with some advance warning, the storage fields can rely on the advance notifications, such as e-mails and a phone call from SoCalGas' Gas Control of the RFE forecast.
-This will enable the storage fields to prepare for RFEs, especially if they are forecasted for the off hours or weekends. - 11.2.2 GOPS DECLARATION & CRITERIA; a GOPS event will be declared by SoCalGas' Gas Control when the following criteria have been met:
+- 11.2.1 ADVANCE NOTIFICATION AND PREPARATION; Because GOPS events typically occur with some advance warning, the storage field can rely on the advance notifications, such as e-mails and/or phone call from Storage Risk Management for the GOPS event forecast.
+This will enable the storage fields to prepare for GOPS events, especially if they are forecasted for the off hours or weekends.

-Red-flag conditions have been declared by the National Weather Service for the area of interest.
+- 11.2.2 GOPS DECLARATION & CRITERIA; Storage Risk Management will declare a GOPS event given the following criteria:

 - Live fuel moisture is less than 75%

 - Dead fuel moisture is less than 10%

 - Relative humidity is less than 20%

+- Red-flag conditions have been declared by weather service for area

+- Wind speed is:

-- Wind speed is 30 MPH or higher (sustained), or 25 MPH or higher with gusts 55 MPH or higher
+- 30 MPH or higher (sustained), or

+- 25 MPH or higher with gusts 55 MPH or higher